What To Do in Maui: The Ultimate Maui Travel Guide

 What To Do in Maui: Day 4

 Dinner and drinks at Ka’ana Kitchen.
-Since we were in Wailea, we met up with friends for dinner at the Andaz Maui’s beautiful Ka’ana Kitchen.
+If you’d like to stay in Wailea for dinner, Andaz Maui’s beautiful Ka’ana Kitchen is a great option.
 Be sure to request a table outside for gorgeous views of their multiple infinity pools, the ocean, and Molokini.
 Their cocktails were delicious and I loved their ahi tuna dishes.

 What to do in Maui: Day 5